Chamber of Deputies (Italy): Membership

 The Chamber has 400 members.
 They were most recently elected at the 2022 general election.

 Reform proposals

 In 2019, the Italian parliament passed a constitutional law that reduces the number of the deputies from 630 to 400.
-The law was approved on 21 and 22 September 2020 by a referendum.
+The law was approved in the 2020 constitutional referendum.

 The 19th Legislature was the first in which the Chamber of Deputies had 400 members.